I love a crochet accessory that I can wear many different ways. That’s exactly what the ocean swell Mobius crochet wrap is.

 Round 25 – dc in each st around, sl/st into the last st – 360 sts

-Tie off and cut yarn, sew in any loose ends with a tapestry needle
+Tie off and cut yarn, sew in any loose ends with a tapestry needle.
+You've now completed your mobius infinity style crochet wrap.

-When you’ve finished your wrap, let us know how it looks by taking a picture and sharing it.
-From the color, you picked down to the yarn you chose (did you check out the selection the Knitting Tree has available?) we want to know it all.
+When you’ve finished your beautiful crochet wrap, let us know how it looks by taking a picture and sharing it.
+From the color, you picked down to the yarn you chose I want to know it all.
 Half the fun is getting to share what you’ve created.
 And part of that other half is getting to wear it around while strutting your stuff.